CSUF-ACM/epp-review/src/_docs/arrays/brief.md

 ---

 ### Bubble Sort
-As a warm up lets take a look at the bubble sort algorithm and walk through it line-by-line.
+As a warm up let's take a look at the bubble sort algorithm and walk through it line-by-line.

 {% highlight c++ %}
 void BubbleSort(int *arr, const int kSize) {